ZofiaSamsel/Wine_quality/README.md

 ## 4.3 Subgroup Analysis
 **Limitation**:
-The QQ plot revealed a significant subgroup in chlorides.
+The QQ plot revealed a significant subgroup in columns like chlorides.
 ![ ](figures/3_QQ_plots_log_corrected/QQ%20Plots%20for%20White%20Wine(Second%20Log).png)

 **Improvement**

 Implementing K-means clustering could further refine our understanding of such subgroups.

 ## 4.4 Analysis of Only Physicochemical Data